I’d like to take a moment to talk about a dirty word. The F-word.

 Do you believe people should be treated equally when seeking medical care?
 That we should all have access to the same treatments and have our concerns taking seriously by doctors and nurses?

-If you answered yes these questions, then congratulations: You are a feminist.
+If you answered yes to these questions, then congratulations: You are a feminist.

 Feminism is a simple belief that men and women have equal value, should have equal opportunities, and receive equal amounts of respect.